all-in-one-of/snippets/HOU DOP Flip.md

 # Collisions
 - IN SOPS: `collision source` - input this with vdb.
 - IN DOPS Dop `static object` with volume collision.
+Enabling Collision Separation on the FLIP Object and setting this value to the Particle Separation or smaller will create a higher-resolution collision field

 # Setups
 **Crown Splash**